yasuhitoHayashi/evsBat/README.md

 ## Modules Overview
 ### setup.py
 Script for building the C++ code using pybind11.
 It compiles the particle_tracking.cpp file into a Python module (particle_tracking).
-This code is now only tested on M1 mac environment.
+This code is now only tested on M1 mac and Windows 11 environments.

 ```bash
 python3 setup.py build_ext --inplace